facelessuser/coloraide/docs/src/markdown/average.md

 ```

 When averaging hues in a polar space, implied achromatic hues are also treated as undefined as counting such hues would
-distort the average in a non-meaniful way.
+distort the average in a non-meaningful way.

 ```py play
 Color.average(['hsl(30 0 100)', 'hsl(240 100 50 / 1)'], space='hsl')